FFF1: Our FFF1rst Polymer Derby

 Yarden demonstrated the idea using a fallen portion of tree.
 Using 3D scanning to create a CAD model of the branch, she can create a design that fits perfectly to its shape.
 Parametric design simulates forces and optimizes the model’s weight and strength, and the complex digital outcome is birthed into the physical world thanks to 3D printing.
 Autodesk Tel-Aviv helped Yarden print her prototype on their Gigabot.

-In the process of creating her prototype, Yarden researched technologies and materials, development of a system, and created prototypes of applications in urban design.
+In the process of creating her prototype, Yarden researched technologies & materials, development of a system, and created prototypes of applications in urban design.
 This project is a proof of concept for larger-scale designs involving the same technology.

 See more of Yarden’s work on her Instagram @yarden.mor.